matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 This also consciously sacrifices the ability for a group server to provide different 'views' of groups to different querying users, as being overengineered.
-Instead, all common use cases should be modellable by modelling group memnbership as room membership (nesting if required).
+Instead, all common use cases should be modellable by modelling group membership as room membership (nesting if required).

 ## Issues

 How does this work with [MSC1228](https://github.com/matrix-org/matrix-doc/issues/1228) (removing MXIDs)?

+## Unstable prefix

+While this proposal is not in a published version of the specification, implementations should use `org.matrix.msc1772` to represent the `m` namespace.
+For example, `m.room.subgroup` becomes `org.matrix.msc1772.room.subgroup`.

 ## History